Croquet: Golf croquet

 Golf croquet is the fastest-growing version of the game, owing largely to its simplicity and competitiveness.
-There is an especially large interest in competitive success by players in Egypt.
-Golf croquet is easier to learn and play, but requires strategic skills and accurate play.
-In comparison with association croquet, play is faster and balls are more likely to be lifted off the ground.
+There is an especially large interest in competitive success among players in Egypt.
+By comparison with association croquet, golf croquet requires a smaller variety of shots and emphasises strategic skills and accurate shot-making.
+Games are shorter, balls are more likely to be hit harder, and 'jump' shots are more likely to be witnessed, where a ball is played to deliberately jump off the ground and over another ball.